An effective Board of Directors in a homeowners association is one that understa

 Did you know that there is a provision in Florida law that could result in the e

 Once again, the Florida appellate courts have left community associations out in

-Scott Petersen is Board Certified in Business Litigation by the Florida Bar.
-Board certification recognizes attorneys’ special knowledge, skills and proficiency in various areas of law and professionalism and ethics in practice.
+Scott Petersen is Board Certified by the Florida Bar in Condominium and Planned Development Law and Business Litigation.
+Board certification recognizes attorneys’ special knowledge, skills, and proficiency in various areas of law and professionalism and ethics in practice.
 Board certified lawyers are evaluated for professionalism and tested for expertise.
-Certification is The Florida Bar’s highest level of evaluation of the competency and experience of attorneys in the 24 areas of law approved for certification by the Supreme Court of Florida.
+Certification is The Florida Bar’s highest level of evaluation of the competency and experience of attorneys in the 27 areas of law approved for certification by the Supreme Court of Florida.

 In 2015, he fulfilled a life-long dream when, with the able assistance of his wife, Robin, and support of his family, he opened The Law Office of Scott K. Petersen, PLLC.
 The mission statement of the Firm is a simple one: To provide professional, competent legal assistance for the protection of the Firm’s clients in an efficient and cost-effective manner.
 And, when clients must go to court, the Firm will zealously and tirelessly advocate the client’s interests and achieve the best possible outcome.